-When visiting Gaza for Interpal, I spoke with teachers who discussed the very real administrative difficulties they have teaching in under-resourced schools.
+Teachers often speak about the very real administrative difficulties they face teaching in under-resourced schools.
 Schools and classrooms need to be made safe spaces again where Palestinian children can learn and develop.
 They should not feel the weight of their poverty or disadvantage when they are at school, and this is why supporting Palestinian schools and ensuring students get to school is so important.

 To learn about Interpal’s Education Aid programmes, please visit interpal.org or call 020 8961 9993.

 Calculate your Zakat